Yu-w/yu-w.github.io/_posts/2016/2016-05-05-monad-demystified-in-swift-part2.markdown

 }
 ```

-**Callback Hell** is just a poor design that drive programmer to the buggy hell.
+**Callback Hell** is a poor design that drive often programmer to the buggy hell.

 ![Callback Hell][callback_hell_joke]

-This can be part of the reason why nowadays programmer come up many different programming paradigms to solve this issue, making the code condense, clean, and safer.
-Especially, framework like [ReactiveCocoa][ReactiveCocoa_link], [PromiseKit][PromiseKit_link], and [RxSwift][RxSwift_link] has became increasingly popular, and the concept and functional and reactive programming start to pop out in the vision of programmers.
+This can be part of the reason why nowadays programmers come up many different programming paradigms to solve this issue, making the code more condense, cleaner, and safer.
+Especially, framework like [ReactiveCocoa][ReactiveCocoa_link], [PromiseKit][PromiseKit_link], and [RxSwift][RxSwift_link] has became increasingly popular in recent years, and the concept and functional and reactive programming start to pop out in the vision of developers.

 ### Asynchronous Monad

 [PromiseKit][PromiseKit_link] is a great example of monad of asynchronous programming in Swift.
-Javascript takes a great benefit from it and it also has a swift version, loved.
+Javascript takes a great benefit from it and luckily it also has a Swift implementation, loved.
 Definitely take a look if you haven't seen it.

-If you are a Javascript developer, yes, you are dealing monad everyday.
+That's to say, if you are a Javascript developer, yes, you are dealing monad everyday.

-Promise keeps asynchronous calculations and values to an encapsulated box.
-You can pull the result out when the asynchronous operation once complete.
+Promise keeps asynchronous calculations and data to an encapsulated box.
+You can pull the result out once the asynchronous operation complete.

-Brief example of `Promise<T>` taken from [PromiseKit's intro page](http://promisekit.org/introduction/).
+Here's a simple use of `Promise<T>` taken from [PromiseKit's intro page](http://promisekit.org/introduction/).

 ```swift
 login().then {